fshumilov/PyForge-Selenium-Modified/README.md

 2) The chrome_driver launches by a fixture.
 (The "scope='session'" was removed because it causes troubles with the "test_selenium_buttons_cycles_3_update_5.py" test)
 3) The sleep function is substituted by the implicity_wait function
 4) The "test_selenium_buttons_cycles_3_update_5.py" is decoupled by the @pytest.mark.parametrize into 3 tests
-5) Some minor defects are fixed according to the list of improvements (#8,10,13)
+5) Some minor defects are fixed according to the list of improvements
-6) Updating the readme file